 Of course, Gary had pitched a royal fit.
 Hutch had just smiled and told him no in that calm way of his.
 The boy had glared at Black Star with ice-blue eyes before finally nodding and leaving the locker room.

 The Sentinels of Magic walked to a building overlooking the airstrip.
-They had to be briefed and then be flown to their destination by a member of the high-flying Blackhawks.
+They had to be briefed and then flown to their destination by one of the high-flying Blackhawks.